armerj/jekyll-now/codebreaker_2019/_posts/2020-01-02-CodeBreaker-2019-Task-4.md

 - The terrorist cell leader's username and <br>
 - the date the cell is planning an action. <br>

 The first step is to analyze the TerrorTime app to determine how the user logs in.
 I used android studio to emulate a Nexus S android phone running Oreo.
-Android Virtual Device (AVD) manager, under Tools, can create the devices.
+Android Virtual Device (AVD) manager, under Tools, can create the device.
 To create a device <br>
 - click "Create Virtual Device",
 - choose type of device,
 - click Next,